ember-learn/guides-source/guides/release/state-management/when-to-use-get-and-set.md

 time, these rules have become less strict, and now they have been minimized to just a few cases.
 In general, in a modern Ember app, you shouldn't need to use them all that much.
-As long as you are marking your properties as `@tracked`, autotracking should automatically figure out what needs to change, and when.
+As long as you are marking your properties as `@tracked`, Ember should automatically figure out what needs to change, and when.

 However, there still are two cases where you _will_ need to use them:

-- When accessing and updating plain, undecorated properties on objects
+- When accessing and updating plain properties on objects without decorators
 - When using Ember's `ObjectProxy` class, or a class that implements the `unknownProperty` function (which allows objects to intercept `get` calls)